-- Maintain the same level of civility and professionalism that would be expected in a face-to-face classroom setting - Attend all class meetings - Log in to the video conference on time, and remain logged in for the duration of the class period - Keep your camera on so that you are visible to the instructor and other students in the class.
+Maintain the same level of civility and professionalism that would be expected in a face-to-face classroom setting

+- Attend all class meetings - Log in to the video conference on time, and remain logged in for the duration of the class period - Keep your camera on so that you are visible to the instructor and other students in the class.
 If you have concerns about leaving your camera on (such as childcare obligations, privacy issues, or a particular circumstance during a class period), please talk to the instructor - Refrain from engaging in non-class related activities during class time, especially those that create a distraction for other students and/or limit your ability to engage in the course (e.g., cooking, driving, etc.)

-Failure to meet these expectations may result in the following consequences:
+Failure to meet these expectations may result in the following consequences being counted as absent for the class meeting.